-- C. Bypass of untreated or partially-treated wastewater to waters of the United States is prohibited, except as provided for in Attachment D section I.G of this Order. - D. Average dry weather influent flow in excess of 3.0 MGD is prohibited.
-Average dry weather influent flow shall be determined from three consecutive dry weather months each year, with compliance measured at Monitoring Location INF-001 as described in the Monitoring and Reporting Program (MRP) (Attachment E). - E. Any sanitary sewer overflow that results in a discharge of untreated or partially-treated wastewater to waters of the United States is prohibited.
+- C. Average dry weather influent flow in excess of 39 MGD is prohibited.
+Average dry weather influent flow shall be determined from three consecutive dry weather months (May 1 to October 31) each year, with compliance measured at Monitoring Location INF-001 as described in the Monitoring and Reporting Program (MRP) (Attachment E). - D. Any sanitary sewer overflow that results in a discharge of untreated or partially-treated wastewater to waters of the United States is prohibited.